-The war in Ukraine is 11 years old and politicians around the world are searching for a way to end it.
+The Russian war in Ukraine is 11 years old and politicians around the world are searching for a way to end it.

 The problem is that the two countries have very different goals.
 Russia wants to keep its occupied Ukrainian land and prevent Ukraine from joining NATO.
 The Ukrainian government, on the other hand, refuses to cede any territory established by its 1991 border and relentlessly pursues NATO membership.

-Details of ‘s victory plan leaked
+Details of Zelenskyy’s victory plan leaked

 The plan, which has not been released in full, reportedly contains four key points that will be implemented during wartime, with some elements possibly extending into post-war.

-According to Zelenskyy’s statements to journalists on the 20th September, the plan includes: defining Ukraine’s position in global security architecture; continuing military operations (including Kursk, isolating Crimea, and destroying the Russian Black Sea Fleet); strengthening Ukraine’s military capabilities; and fostering joint with partners.
+According to Zelenskyy’s statements to journalists on the 20th September, the plan includes: defining Ukraine’s position in global security architecture; continuing military operations (including Kursk, isolating Crimea, and destroying the Russian Black Sea Fleet); strengthening Ukraine’s military capabilities; and fostering joint development with partners.
 Zelenskyy stressed that the plan doesn’t include direct negotiations with Russia but instead focuses on strengthening Ukraine’s position to force Russian leadership to negotiate fair terms.

 Zelenskyy mentioned that there was a “Plan B”, in case the US did not fully support the strategy.
 The Ukrainian president said that the plan was designed to force Russia into ending the war through diplomatic means.
 He told journalists: “If partners back it, it will be easier to force Russia into ending the war diplomatically.”